MaiAbdulhamid/Udacity-Full-Stack-Development-Track/README.md

   - Technically, < em >Hello!</ em > is an element.
   ### 1.7- Breaks and empty elements
   - Browser Collapse all witespaces together, So we don't see the line breaks we put on it.
   - Whitespace includes spaces, tabs, and line breaks.
 When the browser displays an HTML file, it treats a run of whitespace as a single space character.
-In order to create a line break that will show up in the browser, use the < br > tag.
+In order to create a line break that will show up in the browser, use the <code> br </code> tag.
   ### 1.8- Paragraphs
   - we use Paragraphs to markup all of Paragraphs.
   - using paragraph tags instead line break to tell the browser about the structure of our text.
   ### 1.9- Lots of elements
-  - sub and sup stand for "subscript" and "superscript".
+  - <code>sub</code>  and <code>sup</code> stand for "subscript" and "superscript".
 Originally, HTML started out as a tool for scientific and academic work; and these are really useful for science and math, like writing x2+3x+4 = 1 or chemical formulas like H2O.
   ### 1.10- Nested elements
   - Element can be inside other element.
-  - Html can't be Overlap like this
+  - Html can't be Overlap like this:
   ```
   <em> Text <sup> Text </em> text </sup>
   ```
   ### 1.11- Block and inline
-  - p is a block element, which means the browser creates a box around it.
+  - <code>p</code> is a block element, which means the browser creates a box around it.
 It also generates a margin around this box, to visually separate the paragraph from surrounding elements.
-  - br is an inline element that just creates a line break.
+  - <code>br</code> is an inline element that just creates a line break.
 It doesn't have a box around it and doesn't create any margin.
   - [Block Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements#Elements).
   - [Inline Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements#Elements)
   ### 1.12- Practice — The div element
-  - The div is short for division, because that's what this element is for—you can use it to divide up the page into different sections.
+  - The <code>div</code> is short for division, because that's what this element is for—you can use it to divide up the page into different sections.
-  - Like the paragraph p element, the division div element has an invisible box around it—and just like p, it can have a border, a margin, a width, a height, and so on.
+  - Like the paragraph <code>p</code> element, the division <code>div</code> element has an invisible box around it—and just like <code>p</code>, it can have a border, a margin, a width, a height, and so on.
-  - But a p element is specifically meant to contain text.
-In contrast, the div element is a generic container for whatever other elements you might want to put inside.
+  - But a <code>p</code> element is specifically meant to contain text.
+In contrast, the <code>div</code> element is a generic container for whatever other elements you might want to put inside.
 You can use the div element to organize the content and divide the page into sections.
   ### 1.13- Lists and implied close tags
   - The default display of an unordered list (ul) uses bullet points.
 The default display of an ordered list (ol) uses numbers.
-  - li can be only occur inside ol or ul tags. so that li is an element for which the closing tag is optional.
+  - <code>li</code> can be only occur inside <code>ol</code> or <code>ul</code> tags. so that li is an element for which the closing tag is optional.
-  - when browser see li opening tag it knows that the previous li must be done, so the closing tag is optional.
+  - when browser see <code>li</code> opening tag it knows that the previous <code>li</code> must be done, so the closing tag is optional.
-  - But ul and ol tags must have closing tag.
+  - But <code>ul</code> and <code>ol</code> tags must have closing tag.
-  - if we leave off the closing </ ol > or </ ul >, then the browser will not know when our list ends!
+  - if we leave off the closing <code>ol</code> or <code> ul </code>, then the browser will not know when our list ends!
 It will simply treat everything that comes after that point as part of the list
-  - The p element is another example of an element for which the closing tag is optional.
+  - The <code>p</code> element is another example of an element for which the closing tag is optional.
   - when you leave off an optional closing tag, it is still implied—that is, the browser will figure out where the element should be closed, even though you didn't explicitly tell it.

   ### 1.14- Nested lists